 Midterm Test: The midterm test will be scheduled during the regular academic term; the exact date will be determined later.
-Students will be notified of the test date and location through the course OWL site with no less than 2 weeks of advance notice.
-The midterm test will be an inperson, closed-book test.
+Students will be notified of the test date through the course OWL site with no less than 2 weeks of advance notice.
+The midterm test is expected to be an in-person, closed-book test.
+A non-programmable calculators may be used, but use of any other electronic device is not permitted during the examination.

 The midterm test is optional, if students do not complete the midterm, that portion of their grade will be added to the final examination.
+Furthermore, if a student's grade on the final examination exceeds their grade on the midterm, the final examination will stand in place of the midterm.